The Hobbit (1967 film)

 The Hobbit is a 1967 fantasy animated short film by Gene Deitch and the first attempt to adapt J.R.R.
 Tolkien's 1937 novel The Hobbit (upon which it is loosely based) into a film.

+While originally planned as an ambitious full-length adaptation, the short film actually released was an "ashcan copy", created solely to fulfil a contractual obligation and retain the rights and never intended for public exhibition.

 At less than twelve minutes, it is also one of the shortest films based on Tolkien's work.
-It has no connection to the 1977 Rankin/Bass animated film or Peter Jackson's 2012-2014 three-part live-action film.
+It has no connection to the 1977 Rankin/Bass animated film or Peter Jackson's film trilogy.

+The film is short and lacking in detail, barely resembling the original story with the exception of the encounter with the trolls (renamed "Gromes") and Bilbo Baggins's encounter with a creature called Golüm.
+A Princess Mika, described as a "child", is introduced to avoid having Bilbo as a bachelor.

 Plot

-The film is short and lacking in detail, barely resembling the original story with the exception of the encounter with the trolls (renamed "Groans") and Bilbo Baggins's encounter with a creature called Goloom.
-A Princess Mika is introduced to avoid having Bilbo as a bachelor.

 A dragon named Slag has ravaged a town in Dale called Golden Bells, though General Torin Oakenshield and Princess Mika survive.
 They ask a wizard, Gandalf, for help; he tells them that the Great Book prophesies Slag's death, for which they must have a Hobbit.
 They visit Bilbo at his home in Hobbiton; he refuses to help, but Gandalf and Mika persuade him.
-They set off and meet two Groans; Bilbo (not Gandalf, who doesn't come with them) tricks them to fight each other, and at dawn the Groans turn into trees.
+They set off and meet two Gromes; Bilbo (not Gandalf, who does not come with them) tricks them into fighting each other, and at dawn, the Gromes turn into trees.

 Bilbo vanishes from his companions.
-He has fallen into a hole in the mountains occupied by Grablins, landing in Goloom's lake.
-He finds Goloom's magic ring and escapes.
+He has fallen into a hole in the mountains occupied by Grablins, landing in Golüm's lake.
+He finds Golüm's magic ring and escapes.
 He crosses Mirkwood and reaches the Lonely Mountain.
-He manages to steal the Arkenstone from Slag's hoard, and uses a bow to shoot it into Slag's heart, killing him.
+He manages to steal the Arkenstone from Slag's hoard and uses a bow to shoot it into Slag's heart, killing him.
 Bilbo marries Mika and they return together to Hobbiton.
+The narrator ends the story that Gandalf may come back to bring Bilbo on another adventure.